- 1 Introduction

 Given the above, being able to know what your boot firmware does is very important.

-Coreboot is working on reproducible builds.
-That will permit to verify that a given binary corresponds to a given source code.
+Coreboot has reproducible builds.
+That permits to verify that a given binary corresponds to a given source code.
 This should work out of the box.

-However this isn't sufficient to verify that you are running the right binary:
+However reproducible builds isn't sufficient to verify that you are really running the binary you flashed:

-Dumping the flash chip externally is strongly advised for that, since some chipsets makes it too easy for the SMM code to give back (to flashrom) another binary than the one in the flash chip.
+Dumping the flash chip externally is strongly advised for that, since some chipsets makes it too easy for the SMM code to give back (to Flashrom) a binary than differs from the one in the flash chip.
 The same chipset mechanism also makes it too easy to write a modified version to the flash.

 Existing security features

-Given that, with coreboot, the hardware initialization is separated from the boot logic, many security features are implemented by payloads.
+Given that, with coreboot, the hardware initialization is separated from the boot logic, many security features only makes sense when implemented in payloads.
 Nevertheless, coreboot implement some security features.

 |Can open encrypted partition||No||Yes||No||No|